skye-glitch/anonymization_workflow/README.md

 - PERSON
 - LOCATION

-Code to debug your analyzer and test on sample text is available to aid in development.
+To aid in development, the notebook includes code to debug your analyzer and test on sample text.

 Once you are finished modifying the analyzer, you can `run` the `evaluator/evaluation.py` script to understand the analyzer.
 Postprocessing charts, dataframes, and metrics are available to help in understanding the results of the evaluation.